Home

 units

-These figures are based on the Regional Housing Needs Allocation (RHNA) determined for the city by state and regional planning authorities.
+These figures are based on the Regional Housing Needs Allocation (RHNA) determined for the city by state and regional authorities.

 What You Can Do